simitomorrow/GENCG/Day 03.md

 ![Maze Idea](content/day03/maze.png)

 <br>
-Next I wanted to add rotation.<br>
+Next, I wanted to add rotation.<br>
-After giving it some thought I came up with the idea to not rotate the squares but to just transform and translate. <br>
+After giving it some thought, I came up with the idea to not rotate the squares but to just transform and translate. <br>
 With the help of p5's rectMode(CORNERS); I would change the corner-coordinates of the upper rectangle to the one on the right.

 To make it snappy, I wanted to use one of the [easing methods](https://spicyyoghurt.com/tools/easing-functions) we got presented today: